 Much like the group classes, the trick (for me at least) is to schedule this exercise.
 Whether it’s with my daughter or solo, once it’s scheduled there’s no turning back.

 Okay.
 I know I’m making this sound very simple.
 But the truth is, three years ago, I had to start somewhere.
 I started by taking one group exercise class.
 Eight months ago, I started by going on one wog.
 You might start by walking, dancing, or weight training.
 Whatever it is, start today, repeat tomorrow, and just keep going.
 In a year, you should feel a whole lot better.
-But first, you have to start.
+But I’m telling you: First, you have to start.